 Spider plants are remarkably easy to care for.
-All they really need is a decent amount of light and some water and they’re good to go.
+All they really need is a decent amount of light and some water before they’re good to go.
 They aren’t too picky about temperature, preferring a moderate temperature but tolerating some amount of heat and cold.
-They will also tolerate some space in between watering.
+They will also tolerate some time in between waterings.
 In fact, when grown in soil, spider plants are more tolerant of underwatering than overwatering.

 Once the cutting or plantlet has a few inches of roots, it needs to be fed.
 Luckily, there are plenty of liquid fertilizers available for hydroponic gardens!
 Spider plants don’t need anything special, but what they do need is regular water changes.
-This is to prevent a buildup of minerals or salts that the plant doesn’t absorb, since they have nowhere else to go.
+This is to prevent a buildup of minerals or salts that the plant doesn’t absorb.

 Spider plants are in a category of plants that are perhaps the easiest to propagate: plants that produce plantlets.
 The plantlets are little plants that form as offshoots from the parent plant.
-They can look different, depending on the plant, but for spider plants they resemble smaller versions of the parent plant.
+They can look different, depending on the plant.
+For spider plants, they resemble smaller versions of the parent plant.

-To propagate them in soil, gently remove the plantlet from the parent plant and place it in the soil where you want it to grow.
+To propagate spider plants in soil, gently remove the plantlet from the parent plant and place it in the soil where you want it to grow.
 The plantlet will start putting out roots fairly quickly, and you’ll have another spider plant!

-To propagate them in water, take the plantlet just as you normally would and place it in some water.
+To propagate your spider plant in water, take the plantlet just as you normally would and place it in some water.
 Be careful not to let the leaves stay submerged!
 That leads to leaf rot.
-You shouldn’t have an issue keeping your plantlet afloat, but you can always start with a smaller, shallower container and repot it to larger glasses or vases as it grows.
+You shouldn’t have any issues keeping your plantlet afloat, but you can always start with a smaller, shallower container and rehome it in larger glasses or vases as it grows.

 Spider plants can survive a lot of conditions, but that doesn’t mean they thrive in them.
 Here are some of the most common problems spider plants have and what you can do to make sure your plant is happy and healthy.